cfe-lab/Kive/CONTRIBUTING.md

 Run both the Webpack and Sass watchers simultaneously with `npm run watch:all`.

+To debug TypeScript code in the browser, change the `devtool` setting in `webpack.config.js`.

 ### Updating embedded icon files ###

 Some icon files are stored as base64-encoded strings which describe PNG images